 An engineered Diels-Alderase enzyme (left) and an enzyme modified with Foldit (right).
 The designed loop (pink) stabilizes the ligand (green), increasing catalytic activity.Download high quality TIFF image

-protein design may be the end goal, but these tools have also been very effective for structure prediction and optimization.
-For example, scientists engineered an efficient PET depolymerase (6tht
+protein design have also been very effective for structure prediction and optimization.
+Three examples are listed here.
+Using structure optimization, scientists engineered an efficient PET depolymerase (6tht

-, not shown) through structure optimization, that performs the difficult task of breaking down polyester plastics.
-Also, after 10 years of trying, scientists were unable to determine the structure of the protease from Mason-Pfizer monkey virus (M-PMV).
-Foldit players correctly folded the protease (3sqf
+, not shown) that performs the difficult chemical task of breaking down polyester plastics.
+After 10 years of trying, scientists were finally able to determine the structure of the Mason-Pfizer monkey virus (M-PMV) protease, with help from Foldit players (3sqf

-, not shown), and the structure was ready for use in drug development.
-Foldit players were also able to improve an existing enzyme by increasing its catalytic activity more than 10-fold.
+, not shown).
+The structure is ready to be used in targeted drug discovery.
+Finally, Foldit players were able to improve the function of an existing protein by increasing its catalytic activity more than 10-fold.
 The starting point was an engineered protein that performs an unusual Diels-Alder reaction (PDB ID 3i1c

 ).
-The players were guided by scientists to build a “lid” for the enzyme that held the substrate more tightly for a more efficient reaction (PDB ID 3u0s
+Foldit players were guided by scientists to build a “lid” for the enzyme to hold the substrate more tightly for more efficient catalysis (PDB ID 3u0s